yaroslaff/evalidate/README.md

 ### Filtering by user-supplied condition ###

 This is code of `examples/products.py`.
-Expression is validated and compiles once and executed many times, so filtering is both fast and secure.
+Expression is validated and compiled once and executed (as byte-code, very fast) many times, so filtering is both fast and secure.

 ~~~python